azinmatin/elixir/README.md

 The released code contains the following packages:

 **ppr**: This package implements the recommendation model (RecWalk) and feedback incorporation.
-- **interaction_graph.py**: This file builds the interaction graph based on users’ initial ratings and adds similarity edges following the method described in the [RecWalk paper] (https://www.nikolako.net/papers/ACM_WSDM2019_RecWalk.pdf).
+- **interaction_graph.py**: This file builds the interaction graph based on users’ initial ratings and adds similarity edges following the method described in the [RecWalk paper](https://www.nikolako.net/papers/ACM_WSDM2019_RecWalk.pdf).
 - **rwr.py**: This file computes personalized PageRank scores for each user.
 These scores are directly used to rank the candidate recommendations.
-In this file, we also compute the contribution score of items in users’ history to their recommendations using an approximation of the [PRINCE algorithm] (https://dl.acm.org/doi/pdf/10.1145/3336191.3371824).
+In this file, we also compute the contribution score of items in users’ history to their recommendations using an approximation of the [PRINCE algorithm](https://dl.acm.org/doi/pdf/10.1145/3336191.3371824).
 - **feedback_incorporation.py**: In this file, we update items’ representations using the learned user-specific preference vector, update the interaction graph and re-compute the recommendation scores.

 **similarity**: This package is responsible for computing as well as updating item-item similarity matrix.